• mkim180@pusan.ac.kr

 When imaging the inside of a patient's throat, it is often difficult to visually confirm the exact location of the vocal cords due to surrounding structures.
 In order to assist with diagnosis, a research project is underway to develop an algorithm that can predict the location of the vocal cords even when they are not directly visible.
 We are collaborating with the Departments of Anesthesiology and Pain Medicine at Pusan National University Yangsan Hospital and Dongguk University Ilsan Hospital for this study.

-Recent Research ▼
+Past Research ▼

 KOR ENG